lban2049/requests/.aigne/doc-smith/docs/overview.md

 ## Features

-Requests is ready for the demands of building robust and reliable HTTP-speaking applications.
+Requests is ready for the demands of building reliable HTTP–speaking applications.
 It comes with a wide range of features out of the box.

 <x-cards data-columns="3">
   <x-card data-title="Connection Management" data-icon="lucide:network">